bovlb/frc-tips/commands/lambda.md

 ### Method Reference Operator

-It is also possible to turn any method into a function using the `::` method reference operator.
+It is also possible to turn any method into a function reference using the `::` method reference operator.

 ```java
 class MySubsystem ... {